 The strategy map

 Strategy is a map that shows two points.
 One point shows where we are now, in present time.
 The second point shows where we can possibly be, in the future.
-Within this map, strategy shows the path, connecting the two points.
+Within this map, strategy shows an imaginary (and hopefully possible) path, connecting the two points.
 For strategy to be effective, there must be a realistic view of how things are in the present.
-Within the individual work-process, the gaining of relevant information will provide information relevant to the current situation.
+Within the individual work-process, the gaining of relevant information will provide information that mostly reveals the current situation.
 There is no way, however, to fully understand the current situation.
-As for the future, it is even more detached, it didn’t even happen yet. it is simply made up of possibilities, that we ourselves deemed possible.
+Of course, the future is far more detached, as it hasn’t happened yet.
+The future is made up of possibilities that we ourselves deemed possible.

 The Strategy gap